 Because company culture is a priority among modern job seekers, Glassdoor Chief Economist Dr. Andrew Chamberlain urges organizations to “prioritize building strong company culture and value systems” in order to improve recruitment efforts and retention rates.

 Remember, a winning company culture is built around a set of values and a central mission that the company believes in and adheres to.
 Below are a few key tenets of a strong company culture.
 Keep in mind that your list may look different depending on your organization’s values and goals.

 Inclusivity.
 From C-level executives to your newest hire, every employee should be made to feel valued and important, both in and out of the office.
 More than that, your company culture should prioritize and celebrate your employees’ diversity.

 Passion.
 Do work that you love and hire people who love the work you do.
-Putting passion at the heart of your organization’s professional pursuits creates a company culture that motivates and encourages employees to perform at peak levels.
+Putting passion at the heart of your organization’s professional pursuits helps create a positive work culture that motivates and encourages employees to perform at peak levels.